AmericanMedicalAssociation/ama-style-guide-2/README.md

       Something about how this pattern is used on the page
 ~~~~

-**For Visual Regression Testing (VRT)**

-- When develop is pulled and branched to start a feature or bugfix run BackstopJS
-- There are two ways to do this:
-  - `test backstop` to run backstop when `gulp serve` is not running
-  - `gulp backstop` when `gulp serve` is running
-- If a new pattern has been created a corresponding backstop test needs to be added
-- All backstop tests are located in backstop.js and are grouped by atomic sizing
-- For more information on how to write a backstop test and setting up backstop refer to: https://github.com/garris/BackstopJS
-- `backstop approve` when the references images needed to be updated or added - these images are committed in the PR

 **Glossary**
 - So we can all be on the same page regarding terminology a glossary has been created: https://issues.ama-assn.org:8446/confluence/display/DTD/glossary
 - Update the glossary when you create a new pattern or add to existing patterns.
 This will help ensure we are all talking about the same thing when features are requested or bugs are reported.